 If the Redomestication is approved by the requisite shareholder vote, we anticipate that the Redomestication will become effective promptly following such approval, with the exact date and time being determined by our board of directors.
-To effect the Redomestication, we will, upon the approval of our shareholders of the Redomestication, file an application with the Registrar of Companies in Bermuda that contains the following: (a) an original and three copies of an amended Form 1, which is the application for consent to be registered, together with a notice of registered office address and declaration regarding an exempted company; (b) an original and three copies of the Company's Memorandum of Continuance; (c) proof satisfactory to the Registrar of Companies in Bermuda that the Company has obtained all necessary authorizations required under the laws of Switzerland to enable it to make the application to continue to Bermuda; (d) financial statements of the Company prepared for a period ending within twelve months of the proposed date of continuance; (e) any applicable fees; (f) information about the beneficial owners of the Company, if required; and (g) such additional documents as the Registrar of Companies in Bermuda may require.
+To effect the Redomestication, we will, upon the approval of our shareholders of the Redomestication, file an application with the Registrar of Companies in Bermuda that contains the following: (a) an original and three copies of an amended Form 1, which is the application for consent to be registered, together with a notice of registered office address and declaration regarding an exempted company; (b) an original and three copies of the Company has obtained all necessary authorizations required under the laws of Switzerland to enable it to make the application to continue to Bermuda; (d) financial statements of the Company prepared for a period ending within twelve months of the proposed date of continuance; (e) any applicable fees; (f) information about the beneficial owners of the Company, if required; and (g) such additional documents as the Registrar of Companies in Bermuda may require.